 - Depending on the kind of legal entity you have formed, a yearly tax needs to be paid after the company is registered.

 - A company fiscal code is required, as well as permits such as commercial patents and municipal permits to start commercial activities.
 These permits can take up to a month to obtain and the fees/charges will depend on the type of commerce and industry.
 Various forms will need to be signed by the company legal representative in order to secure these permits.

 Lawyer Tips: Company Formation Process in Costa Rica

 Even if there is no restriction on foreigners creating a company or acquiring one and becoming shareholders, many administrative processes require a digital signature to request licenses and other permits.
 The legal representative should already have a digital signature issued by an official institution of their home country; if not they will need to acquire one.
 In Costa Rica, only citizens can request a digital signature.

 Reach out to Biz Latin Hub and find out about our Commercial Representation and Back-Office Services.
 With our team of local experts, we are able to advise and fully support you through the company formation process in Costa Rica.
-For more information about how we can help please contact our CEO, Mr Craig Dempsey, at [email protected].
+For more information about how we can help please contact our CEO, Mr Craig Dempsey, here at Biz Latin Hub.

 If you are thinking of incorporating a company in Latin America, learn how our market entry and back-office services can be useful for a successful entry into the Latin American region.
 We can help manage this risk through our understanding of the local market and validation of business opportunities so that we can help you establish a market entry plan.
 Learn more here.